diyorend/i_cook_react_app/README.md

 #ICOOK
-you can find too much meals that you can cook by yourself absolutly at home. i used spoonacular API. i put it on Netlify.
+you can find too much meals that you can cook by yourself absolutely at home. i used spoonacular API. i put it on Netlify.
 Please try it and have fun! here is the link: https://golden-lokum-2ca98c.netlify.app/